1BobC/rockPaperScissors/README.md

 "4Jun22 Revise the function return exercises ninja 1 & 2, MDN 1"
 "Add form to insert radius ninja 2 excercise"
+"Add form to insert width and height to MDN Ubung 1"